 Answers to the most frequently asked question regarding CellDrop technology, applications and software can be found below.

-What is the range of cell densities the CellDrop can measure?
+What is the range of cell size and density CellDrop can measure?

 Can the CellDrop deal with clumped cells?

 Yes.
 Advanced declustering algorithms have been developed by DeNovix to define individual cells within a cluster.